Women are regularly reminded of their ticking biological clock. It turns out men should also pay attention to age when it comes to having a family.

 The researchers estimate that around 13 percent of premature births and 18 percent of gestational diabetes in pregnancies associated with older fathers were attributable to the advanced age of the father.

 This is hard to reconcile with a genetic explanation.
 Other biological effects of seminal fluid on pregnancy health may be to blame.

 The female immune system responds to seminal fluid by generating immune tolerance, which protects against inflammatory exposures that can harm the fetus.
 Human seminal fluid contains signals known to stimulate the female immune response, but it’s not yet proven whether these factors decline as men age.

-What does this all mean for men contemplating fatherhood?
+What does this mean for men contemplating fatherhood?

 Most older dads don’t have fertility problems and can father babies without serious physical or developmental problems.

 Overall, the father’s age is substantially less important than the mother’s age, and generally, the pregnancy disorders and infant health problems are rare.
 So the current research evidence doesn’t justify dissuading older men from becoming fathers.

 But the medical community must do a better job of communicating with couples an understanding of the risks of advanced paternal age.

 Most importantly, we must include men in conversations about pregnancy planning and preconception care, to ensure all couples have the best chance of raising a healthy child.